gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Likelihood assessment

-- The process of developing some sort of agreed-upon likelihood score that estimates the chance of a threat action
+The #underline[likelihood assessment] is the process of developing some sort of agreed-upon likelihood score that estimates the chance of a threat action.

 - The assessment considers the presence, tenacity, and strengths of threats as well as the presence of vulnerabilities and the effectiveness of security controls already in place